dltj/dltj-blog/content/2023-01-12-issue-95-chatgpt-cryptomining-wssl.md

 ## Extra Cat!
 {: #pickle}
-{% include image.html wpsrc="2023/2023-01-12-pickle.jpg" width="700" alt="Two photographs of a mostly black cat with a white bib.
+{{ image(width="700", localsrc="2023/2023-01-12-pickle.jpg", alt="Two photographs of a mostly black cat with a white bib.
 In the left photograph, a the cat is lounging comfortably on the floor.
-In the right photograph, the photograph is taken looking up at the face of the cat." %}
+In the right photograph, the photograph is taken looking up at the face of the cat.") }}
 We had a visiting cat for Christmas break!
 This sweetheart is _Pickle_, which is short for _Dill Pickle Murray_, and is my daughter's college apartment cat.
 It took most of the Christmas break for Pickle to get comfortable in the house and for Mittens and Alan to get comfortable with Pickle.